RobbieHember/fcgadgets/README.md

 * When projects have been run for multi-polygon openings from RESULTS, model outputs can be summarized while preserving the exact treatment area that is specified for each multi-polygon using **MosByMultipolygon**

 ## MACGYVER
-The **macgyver** toolbox contains custom scripts that compile information sources and prepare projects that use **cbrunner**.
+The <b>macgyver</b> toolbox contains custom scripts that compile information sources and prepare projects that use **cbrunner**.
 If pre-processing steps are similar among a wide range of project types, the goal is to store the scripts here for shared useage.
 * Pre-processing script template to prepare **cbrunner** inputs for a:
 	* Sample of points
 	* Sample of polygons